Pupwiz/my-debian/simple-cdd-conf/MOTIVATION.md

 distro, why I choose Debian in the first place, etc. These are notes for myself to somewhat arrange my thoughts, to justify some decisions in case I'll later need to review them.
 This, probably, won't give any useful info to anyone else.
 Do not read it.
-This is my oppinion, it may change and I'm not going to argue about it.
+This is my opinion, it may change and I'm not going to argue about it.

 ## Motivation

 I need a distro with all my tools included as a backup, to be able to rapidly install it at any new laptop or VM, or even remote server with ssh connection, and continue my everyday work.
-I do make traditional backups, but I'm sceptical about backups of core system - if something goes terribly wrong, I cannot trust them.
+I do make traditional backups, but I'm skeptical about backups of core system - if something goes terribly wrong, I cannot trust them.
 I prefer to be able to install working system from scratch and to manually merge some settings from backup configs.